Engagement status: Complete. Final report released on March 5, 2020.

 - Supervised consumption services backgrounder (PDF, 264 KB)

-- address social and economic impacts of existing sites on local neighbourhoods
+- minimize the adverse social and economic impacts of existing supervised consumption sites (SCS) on local neighbourhoods

-- inform decisions around the establishment of future sites and ways to reduce the potential for negative social and economic impacts
+- help inform decisions around the establishment of future SCS and reduce the potential for negative social and economic impacts

-- inform a provincial policy that outlines required criteria for provincial funding
+- help inform a provincial policy that outlines required criteria for provincial funding of SCS

 Rod Knecht, Chair